Vacuum Furnace Brazing

 - Possibility to braze different joints of a part in a single furnace load

-- High dimensional accuracy of parts
+- High dimensional stability of brazed parts

 Energy (gas turbines)